Overview

 Article 1, Article 2

-APR 30 Work on Championship No Class
+APR 25 Work on Championship

 Fundamentals of Sports Analytics

-In this class, your performance will be graded using six different assessments: attendance (5%), practice (5%), gameday speeches (10%), regular season (20%), playoffs (40%), and championship (20%).
+In this class, your performance will be graded using six different assessments: attendance (5%), practice (5%), gameday speeches (20%), regular season (20%), playoffs (20%), and championship (30%).
 For the gameday speeches, playoffs, and the championship, you will be randomly assigned to a team.
 This class is a team sport.

 Attendance

 Attendance will be taken every class using the UNC Check-in App.
 You will need to install the UNC Check-in app to your mobile device and bring it to every class.
 Starting at the beginning of class, you will have 15 minutes to check-in using the mobile app.
 Instructions for installing and using the UNC Check-in App are available at https://unccheckin.unc.edu/.
 Go to this website to learn more.
 You need to attend at least 70% of the lectures to get credit for attendance, otherwise you will receive a 0 for your attendance grade.
-If you need to miss class for a reason permitted by the university and you don’t want to be penalized, you will need to get a university approved absence at https://uaao.unc.edu/.
+If you need to miss class for a reason permitted by the university and you don’t want to be penalized, you will need to get a university approved absence at https://uaao.unc.edu/submit-a-request/.
 If you cannot get a university approved absence and don’t want to be penalized, you must notify your instructor of the reason and provide documentation of the reason in email.
 The reason should line up with UNC’S definition of a university approved absence.
 For example, a job interview would not be approved by the university or me.

 Your best ability is availability.